aspose-cells/Aspose.Cells-Products/cells/en/net/create/xlsm/_index.md

 ---
 title: Create XLSM - Create XLSM file in C#
 description: Aspose Excel.
-C# Create XLSM File quickly and easily with Aspose.Cells.
-Generate XLSM file using C#.
-Create XLSM in C#.
-C# XLSM Creater.
+Effortlessly generate and manipulate XLSM files with the Aspose.Cells for .NET library.
+This powerful API provides a streamlined and efficient solution to create, edit, and manage XLSM files directly within your C# applications, fulfilling specific developer needs with high precision.
-keywords: [Aspose Excel., C# Aspose.Cells., C# Create XLSM file., Generate XLSM file in C#., Create XLSM file using C#., Write data to XLSM file via C#., Create a XLSM file in C#., C# Generate a XLSM file., C# XLSM Creater]
+keywords: [Aspose Excel., C# Aspose.Cells., C# Create XLSM file., Generate XLSM file in C#., Write data to XLSM file via C#., C# XLSM Creater., Aspose.Cells for .NET is a powerful library that enables developers to programmatically create, generate, and manipulate XLSM files in C#]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}